jainnidhi703/translator/README.md

-# translator
+# Translator
-A node project to convert one dialect to another
+A demo node project for google-translate